The Roundup MDL increased to 4,415.

 Many lawsuits against Monsanto and Bayer argue that glyphosate is a health risk.
 While the adverse health conditions may be as mild as slight throat irritation, litigation addresses people diagnosed with non-Hodgkin lymphoma.

-The National Pesticide Information Center (NPIC) has identified several possible methods of glyphosate exposure to humans.
+The National Pesticide Information Center (NPIC) has identified several possible methods of glyphosate exposure for humans.
 Roundup exposure pathways and resulting symptoms include:

-Roundup exposure may happen if people are nearby while the product is being sprayed or if they consume contaminated food or water.
+Roundup exposure may happen by consuming contaminated food or water, or being nearby while the product is sprayed.
 This can affect agricultural workers, groundskeepers and bystanders.

 As of right now, lawsuits are only being filed for people alleging that Roundup exposure caused their non-Hodgkin lymphoma.
-However, research is still ongoing into other ways glyphosate and Roundup may affect humans.
+However, research is still being conducted on other ways glyphosate and Roundup may affect humans.

 Studies have linked Roundup to cancer.
 One of the most commonly named injuries in Roundup lawsuits is non-Hodgkin lymphoma (NHL).